• Email

 1. Make sure the let the tapioca granules sit with the juices of the rhubarb and strawberry to let them hydrate!
 Stir up your filling a few times while it is sitting to make sure all of the granules are evenly hydrated.

-2. A wide lattice isn’t a good idea for this pie.
-Exposed tapioca granules can harden from the heat so make sure if you are doing a lattice or other decorative pie design that you aren’t leaving too much open exposed spaces.
+2. A wide open lattice isn't a good idea for this pie.
+Exposed tapioca granules can harden from the heat, so make sure if you are doing a lattice or other decorative pie design that you aren't leaving too many exposed spaces.

 4. Do not use tapioca pearls in exchange for quick cooking tapioca.